versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 #### transport.close()
 {: #transport-close .code}

-Closes the transport, including all its producers and consumers.
+Closes the transport.
+Triggers a ["transportclose"](#producer-on-transportclose) event in all its producers and also ["transportclose"](#consumer-on-transportclose) event in all its consumers.

 #### transport.getStats()
 {: #transport-getStats .code}